How to Choose the Best Steel Fabricators in Kenya: A Practical Guide for Developers and Industrial Projects

 1. Can we see the workshop and a current project on site?

-A reputable fabricator welcomes a site visit.
+A credible fabricator should allow access to their workshop facilities.
 You want to see beam-line saws, CNC plasma cutters, overhead cranes, painting bays and an active welding floor, and confirm that welders are tested and certified.
-Delayed access without reason is a signal.
+Restricted access or incomplete facilities are early warning indicators.

 2. Who does your structural detailing?

-Quality fabrication starts in software.
-Ask whether shop drawings are produced in Tekla Structures or AutoCAD, and whether the engineers are in-house.
-In-house detailers usually mean faster revision cycles and tighter coordination between the engineer of record, the fabricator and the site team.
+Clarify who produces structural drawings Tekla Structures or AutoCAD.
+Strong fabricators retain internal engineering teams to ensure faster revision cycles and tighter coordination between the engineer of record, the fabricator and the site team.

-Corrosion is the silent cost of any Kenyan steel structure, especially within 50 kilometres of the Indian Ocean coast and around the brackish water of Lake Magadi.
-Galvanising to BS EN ISO 1461 gives a measured zinc coating that protects steel for decades.
-Confirm whether the fabricator owns the galvanising bath or has a standing arrangement with a Kenyan galvaniser.
+Corrosion is the silent cost of any Kenyan steel structure, especially within 50 kilometres of the Indian Ocean coast and around the mineral water of Lake Magadi.
+Galvanizing to BS EN ISO 1461 gives a measured zinc coating that protects steel for decades.
+Confirm whether the fabricator owns the galvanizing bath or has a standing arrangement with a Kenyan galvanizer.

 4. What is your real lead time, and how do you manage delays?